-Direct references point to a specific survey question, or to one of its subparts.
-You can think about it as an address of any given field within the survey.
-Use the following conventional letters to refer to a question, sub-question or one of its answers.
+Direct references point to a specific survey question or one of its subparts — think of it as the address of any given field within the survey.
+Use the following conventional letters to refer to a question, subquestion, or answer.

 Examples of Direct References